 The number of F/A-18s flying in the final battle was more than have ever existed at any time in history.
 And this was after the aliens shot down the entire first counterattack earlier in the movie.

 The novelization is a little more realistic in this department.
 Eagle squadron (the one the president commands) is formed of F-15s found stored at a "satellite" base part of the Area 51 complex.
 They are in a grave state of disrepair and several have to be cannibalized to make the others flightworthy, so that only about 8 fly in the actual battle.
-The rest of the force is formed from what ever they can find, including Russian fighters (acquired through various means during the Cold War for study at Area 51, Truth in Television actually), and even World War II fighters, a P-51 is mentioned.
-Also during the battle the planes are split into 2 groups: the shooters, modern American plans, and the decoys, Russian planes and other planes for which ammunition did not exist on base.
-The latter group was meant to go in first, attract the attention of the alien fighters and draw them off, allowing the former group to close in and open fire.
+The rest of the force is formed from what ever they can find, including Russian fighters (acquired through various means during the Cold War for study at Area 51, Truth in Television actually), and even World War II fighters (a P-51 is mentioned).
+During the battle the planes are split into two groups: the shooters, modern American planes, and the decoys, Russian and other planes for which ammunition did not exist on base.
+The latter group was meant to go in first and attract the attention of the alien fighters and draw them off, allowing the former group to close in and open fire.

 During the film's climax, Eagle Twenty announces "Fox Two", which is NATO code for the launch of an infrared guided missile, but the missile shown is an AIM-120 AMRAAM, an active radar guided missile that would be launched with "Fox Three."

-Asteroid movie (proof of It's Popular, Now It Sucks theory).
-Laser (judging by its size, geodesic; and of course, with ray visible in space) fastened onto F-16, manually aimed at megameter or so and blows up big asteroid.
+Asteroid movie.
+A laser (judging by its size, geodesic; and of course, with the ray visible in space) fastened onto an F-16, manually aimed at a megameter or so, which blows up the big asteroid.
 Made even worse by the comment in-film that the lasers had to be fired from within the atmosphere to be aimed properly, as though having all that air in the way made it easier to target something in space.
-Though one could argue that it would be pure Snark Bait even with Pentagon's "realistic" solution—experimental laser cannon on Boeing 747, which at least could take out missile or aircraft.
-As opposed to plain and sane original idea: arrange meeting of damn stone and little fusion device, the higher orbit the better, then watch some Stuff Blowing Up.
+Though one could argue that it would be pure Snark Bait even with the Pentagon's "realistic" solution — an experimental laser cannon on a Boeing 747, which at least could take out missiles or aircraft.
+As opposed to the plain and sane original idea: arrange meeting of damn stone and little fusion device, the higher orbit the better, then watch some Stuff Blowing Up.

 Toward the end of the rescue in the 1986 movie The Delta Force, a Boeing 707 is shown practically bulletproof in that it takes fire from Kalashnikov rifles as it is taking off only to have the bullets apparently glance off its metal skin.
 In real life, such a plane's relatively thin aluminum skin would be perforated and the plane rendered unsafe or unable to fly.
 There's also the issue of supposedly USAF C-130s having Israeli Air Force numbers (since the C-130s were leased from the Israeli military for the film), but that issue is quite minor and easily overlooked compared to the Bulletproof Boeing.